 Calvin pre-medical students have the opportunity to gain early assurance of admission to Michigan State University College of Human Medicine (MSU-CHM), thanks to a cooperative education program.

-This Early Assurance Program (EAP) provides an enhanced opportunity for admission to medical school to Calvin College premedical students who are interested in practicing in an underserved area of medicine.
+This Early Assurance Program (EAP) provides an enhanced opportunity for admission to medical school to Calvin University premedical students who are interested in practicing in an underserved area of medicine.

 Calvin pre-medicine students who meet one or more of the following criteria: